Search...Search plugins and themes...

 • Codex CLI installed, authenticated, and available as codex, or configured with an absolute executable path in Codex Panel settings.

-• A vault where Codex is allowed to work according to your Codex CLI configuration.
+• A local vault where Codex is allowed to work.

 Codex Panel does not support Obsidian mobile.